-Methodology Emissions Factors and Global Warming Potentials Exclusions the type of generation (heat/steam only or co-generation) and heat loss during transmission.
-Emissions from electricity purchases have been calculated using both the location and market-based methods, according to the GHG Protocol guidance. (fuel type for hot water or steam generation) Scope 1, 2 and 3 emissions) Scope 3 "Franchises" (Manufacturing) Manufacturing emissions from indirect operations arise from activities that emit GHGs from the combustion of fuels at bottling partner facilities.
+Carbon Accounting Manual Methodology Emissions Factors and Global Warming Potentials Exclusions (heat/steam only or co-generation) and heat loss during transmission.
+Emissions from electricity purchases have been calculated using both the location and market-based methods, according to the GHG Protocol guidance.
+For market-based emissions, in order to deduct emissions associated with the purchase of renewable energy from a third-party supplier or public utility, energy attribute certificates and third-party financial contracts must be provided as evidence in order for the renewable energy claim to be approved.
+3 (fuel type for hot water or steam generation) Residual mix emissions factors: Association of Issuing Bodies European Residual Mixes 2020 Scope 1, 2 and 3 emissions) - Costa Roasteries Scope 3 "Franchises" (Manufacturing) Manufacturing emissions from indirect operations arise from activities that emit GHGs from the combustion of fuels at bottling partner facilities.
 The methodology and emission factors for calculating emissions from this source is identical to "Scope 1 and 2: Manufacturing" above.
 CO 2 loss during production is derived from the CO 2 purchased as an ingredient for our products.
-Therefore, this item is captured in Scope 3, Purchased Goods & Services, which includes the full volume of our purchased CO 2 in 2020.
-IPCC Guidelines for National Greenhouse Gas Inventories (2006) Country-specific electricity factors: (2020 Edition), 2018 factors, International Energy Agency Data Services IPCC, 2007 "Fourth Assessment Report" (global warming potential 100 years) - Indirect emissions from standalone (i.e., not co-located) warehouses, distribution centers and offices (based on emissions being lower than threshold of five percent of total Scope 1, 2 and 3 emissions) Scope 3 "Downstream Transportation and Distribution" (Fleet) Fleet emissions from indirect operations result from the combustion of fuels in distribution vehicles not owned by the company.
+Therefore, this item is captured in Scope 3, Purchased Goods & Services, which includes the full volume of our purchased CO 2 in 2021.
+IPCC Guidelines for National Greenhouse Gas Inventories (2006) Country-specific electricity factors: (2021 Edition), 2019 factors, International Energy Agency Data Services IPCC, 2007 "Fourth Assessment Report" (global warming potential 100 years) - Indirect emissions from standalone (i.e., not co-located) warehouses, distribution centers and offices (based on emissions being lower than threshold of five percent of total scope 1, 2 and 3 emissions) - Emissions from Costa franchises.
+Scope 3 "Downstream Transportation and Distribution" (Fleet) Fleet emissions from indirect operations result from the combustion of fuels in distribution vehicles not owned by the company.
 The methodology for calculating emissions from this source is identical to "Scope 1: Fleet" above.
-IPCC Guidelines for National Greenhouse Gas Inventories (2006) IPCC, 2007 "Fourth Assessment Report" (global warming potential 100 years) N/A Scope 3 "Business Travel" (Business Travel) Business travel emissions are calculated based on guidelines specified by the UK Department for Environment Food and Rural Affairs (DEFRA) and the Department of Energy and Climate Change (DECC), from corporate travel based on air miles booked.
+IPCC Guidelines for National Greenhouse Gas Inventories (2006) IPCC, 2007 "Fourth Assessment Report" (global warming potential 100 years) N/A Scope 3 "Business Travel" (Business Travel) Business travel emissions are calculated for 69% of employees based on guidelines specified by the UK Department for Environment Food and Rural Affairs (DEFRA) and the Department of Energy and Climate Change (DECC), from corporate travel based on air miles booked.
 Kilometers are calculated from travel agency records and emissions factors are applied against three categories of flight distances based on leg data (any city pair) from origin to destination (short, medium and long-haul) as well as each class of travel (ranging from economy to first).
 Average passenger emissions factors are applied when flight class is unspecified.
-The relevant travel agencies provide the records to a third-party data aggregator that provides the total air miles booked to TCCC.
-Business Travel emissions are calculated based on information provided by our primary global travel agents to a third-party data aggregator.
-Factors used are those published by the Department for Business, Energy and Industrial Strategy: Greenhouse gas reporting: Conversion factors 2020 - Condensed set.
-Hyperlink provided at bottom of table () 3 - Ground transportation - Corporate charters - Travel booked outside of the primary global travel agency partnerships
+The relevant travel agencies provide the records to a third-party data aggregator that provides the total air Factors used are those published by the Department for Business, Energy and Industrial Strategy: Greenhouse gas reporting: Conversion factors 2021 - Condensed set.
+Hyperlink provided at bottom of table () 4 - Ground transportation - Corporate charters - Travel booked outside of the primary global travel agency partnerships - Global Ventures, fairlife and CHI employees